curiouschip/learn/content/docs/getting-started/_index.md

 {{< figure src="Kickstand.png" >}}

 To close the kickstand, hold the bottom of the kickstand and push it back into the case until it locks into place.

+---

+## Adjusting Audio and Brightness

+The volume and screen brightness can be adjusted once Pip has booted up.
+Tapping the **MIDDLE** button cycles through the Battery Indicator, Volume and Screen Brightness settings.
+The settings are adjusted by tapping the **UP** and **DOWN** Shoulder buttons.

+{{< figure src="Adjust.gif" >}}

+---

+## Navigating and Loading Apps

+You can navigate the installed apps using the touchscreen.
+If you have more than 8 apps installed, you can scroll between the screens by swiping left or right on the touchscreen.
+At this stage, you cannot use the controllers to select and load apps.

+{{< figure src="App.gif" >}}

+{{< hint info >}}
+To get back to the home screen, press and hold Pip's middle button for 2 seconds.
+{{< /hint >}}

+---

+## Shutting Down

+Shutting Pip down follows a similar procedure to booting up.
+Once you have exited apps to get to the home screen, hold down the **MIDDLE** button for 3 seconds to bring up the **SHUTDOWN MENU**.
+You then have the option to Shut Down, Reboot, or Cancel.
+{{< figure src="shutdown.gif" >}}

+{{< hint danger >}}
+Pip continues to safely shut down for a few seconds after the screen has turned off.
+If you need to remove Pip's MicroSD card, please wait at least 10 seconds after shutting Pip down to avoid data corruption.
+{{< /hint >}}

+---

+## Emergency Shutdown

+If Pip stops responding, you can perform an **EMERGENCY SHUTDOWN** procedure.
+Press down the **MIDDLE BUTTON** and **DOWN SHOULDER BUTTON** at the same time and hold them for at least 5 seconds until the screen turns off.
+You can then re-start Pip as normal.

+---

+## Next Steps

+Now that you are familiar with the basic operation of Pip, it's time to connect to your computer and start coding.